RYGcode/Healthcare-End-to-End-Dashboard-using-Power-BI/README.md

 7. Total: The total count or volume of services.

 ## Project Structure
-- `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
+- `Power BI Project End to End Dashboard.pbix`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
 - `datasets/`: Contains raw CSV data for data analysis.
 - `README.md`: This documentation file.